 Avoid peak times

 This isn’t always possible with children, so make the most of pre-school years to avoid the busiest holiday periods.
 There are bargain family holidays in what the travel industry calls the ‘shoulder season’ – the bits either side of peak summer holidays.
 The cheapest deals of all are in winter.
 Wrap up against the weather, and you’ll be rewarded with deserted beaches, snow-capped mountains, waterfalls in full flow – and rock-bottom prices.

 Book your budget family break early to get the best deals.
 Simple as that.
 If you have a strong nerve, last-minute cancellations can yield bargains.
 But more often, late bookers find that the cheapest deals have long gone, and they may have to trade up to something more expensive.
 If you're travelling by train booking in advance and travelling outside of peak times can be much cheaper.
-Don't forget you can also travel by coach and by booking in advance that can be very cost effect.
+Don't forget you can also travel by coach and by booking in advance that can be very cost effective.

 Reap the rewards

 Banks, credit cards, airlines, supermarkets – they all offer some kind of reward scheme.
 One of the smartest ways to use up loyalty points is by converting them to holiday experiences that can double (or treble, or quadruple) their face value.
-Last summer, for instance, Tesco Clubcard vouchers were worth three times their value at attractions like Folly Farm, the National Showcaves of Wales and hundreds of Welsh cottages.
+For instance, Tesco Clubcard vouchers can be converted to twice their value at attractions including Rhyl SeaQuarium, Gower Heritage Centre, Cadw sites, LC Waterpark, Swansea and lots of host of accommodation options.